ToDesktop/az-vm/README.md

 Quick and easy Azure VM creation CLI tool supporting Windows and Linux VMs.

+At [ToDesktop](https://todesktop.com) we use Azure VMs to quickly test x86-based Windows apps.
+It's useful for us because Apple Silicon Macs, are slow to emulate x86 VMs, so we spin up VMs in Azure instead for testing.

 ## Features

 - 🚀 **Quick VM Creation** - Create VMs with a single command